 Notetaking Accommodations

-Student and instructor should communicate about how their particular notetaking accommodations can most effectively be facilitated in each class.
+The student and instructor should communicate about how their specific notetaking accommodations can most effectively be facilitated in each class.

 Instructor responsibilities vary depending on the type of notetaking accommodation.